oOps1627/angular-calendar-timeline/README.md

 }
 ```

-If you have some issues go here: https://github.com/oOps1627/angular-calendar-timeline
+Have an issue?
+Leave it here: https://github.com/oOps1627/angular-calendar-timeline